JinkalaAnitha/M1_Bus-Reservation-System_UTIL/3_Implementation/Readme.md

 You can use typedef to give a name to your user defined data types as well.
 For example, you can use typedef with structure to define a new data type and then use that data type to define structure variables directly

 Syntax: typedef data_type new_name
+## Switch:
+Switch case statement evaluates a given expression and based on the evaluated value,it executes the statements associated with it.The switch statement,Which is used to perform different actions based on different conditions.
+* Switch case statements follow a selection-control mechanism and allow a value to change control of execution.
+* They are a substitute for long if statements that compare a variable to several integral values.
+* The switch statement is a multiway branch statement.
+It provides an easy way to dispatch execution to different parts of code based on the value of the expression.
+### Syntax:

+switch (n)
+{
+    case 1: // code to be executed if n = 1;
+        break;
+    case 2: // code to be executed if n = 2;
+        break;
+    default: // code to be executed if n doesn't match any cases }
+## fopen():
+The fopen function opens a file called filename and associates it to stream.The fopen function clears all error and EOF indictors for the stream.The fopen() function also creates a new file.
+Syntax:
+FILE*fopen(const char *file_name,const char *mode_of_operation);